 Like most social media sites nowadays, Instagram is flush with businesses trying to sell their products and services, or achieve other marketing and sales goals.
 About 71 percent of businesses use Instagram to market their services, and the site boasts more than 25 million active businesses.

-Stats like these could be all it takes to convince you to begin marketing your private practice on Instagram.
+Stats like these could be all it takes to convince you to begin taking advantage of the Instagram marketing services available for your private practice.
 But before you can pull in new patients via “The Gram,” you need to master the basics.
-Here, we share a few must-follow Instagram practice marketing tips for healthcare providers.
+Here, we share a few must-follow Instagram marketing tips for healthcare providers.

-Next, choose a username (@yourusername) — but don’t just pick any name.
+Next, choose an Instagram username (@yourusername) — but don’t just pick any name.
 You want something that identifies you, your practice, and your specialty, if possible.